CBD Influencer marketing. It’s all the buzz, but is it worth all the hype?

 “There are very creative ways of having different things come to life.
 You might be surprised at how some traditionally-stayed topics can really come to light very creatively.”Christine Scherping

-What goals are realistic to expect from an influencer marketing campaign?
+What goals are realistic to expect from a CBD influencer marketing campaign?

-Contrary to popular belief, influencer programs do not always translate to sales.
+Contrary to popular belief, influencer programs do not always translate to CBD product sales.

-Influencer marketing is powerful, but that’s just one piece in the larger marketing.
-Brands need to see campaigns in a more holistic approach if they want to increase brand awareness for their CBD products.
+Influencer marketing is powerful, but that’s just one piece in the larger digital marketing.
+CBD brands need to see campaigns in a more holistic approach if they want to increase brand awareness for their CBD products.